o0ragman0o/EmrifySC/SmartContracts/audit.md

 - [x] Storage costs for time variables (hodlerTimeStart, hodlerTime3M, ...) can be declared `uint40` to pack all six variable in one storage slot.
 Fixed in 2137139
 - [x] Declare `ERC20 tokenContract;` as public.
 Fixed in  8c83351

+Sixth Review
+- [ ] Refactor the contract to be deployed and owned by HIT
+    - [ ] Redundant state variable. `address HITTokenContract` and `ERC20 public tokenContract` are set once to the same address. `HITTokenContract` is used only in a modifier.
+Remove `HITTokenContract` and use `address(tokenContract)` casting in modifier `onlyTokenContract` instead.
+    - [ ] `tokenDistributionContract` no longer required once token distribution is written into the HIT contract.
+    - [ ] `onlyAccessContract` modifier no longer needed
+    - [ ] constructor to take single argument for pool tokens
+    - [ ] timed pools (` TOKEN_HODL_3M`, ...) to be calculated accordingly
+    - [ ] remove `hodlerTime3M`, etc state variable and calculate dynamically from `hodlerTimeStart`
+    - [ ] remove unuse state declarations `hodlerTotalValue3M`...
+    - [ ] remove `_setter` parameter from events as it doesn't provide useful information

 `function setContractAddresses`

 - [x] Allows the owner to change the referenced contracts at any time which introduces a point of *trust*.
 Fixed in 2137139